OfferZen-Community/developer-mentoring/docs/community-resources/example-goals.md

 - Go easy on yourself; we're all learning
 - Take time off from code and prioritise your health and family

-My mentee has made such great progress and really suprised me in his how well he executed the above recommendations.
+My mentee has made such great progress and really surprised me in his how well he executed the above recommendations.
 It would have been great to meet him in person (our mentoring relationship was virtual since we were in different provinces).

 #### Learning to Implement Stress Management Strategies While Picking Up a New Tech Stack